JoshuaDull/PythonPartTwo/README.md

-# Python Part One
+# Python Part Two

 This repo contains workshop materials for the introductory workshop: _Python Part Two_.
+Part Two will focus on working with data in python using the pandas library.

 You can find Part One of this workshop here: [Python Part One](https://joshuadull.github.io/PythonPartOne/).
-Part Two will focus on working with data in python using the pandas library.

 For this workshop, I recommend installing Python 3 using [Anaconda](https://www.anaconda.com/distribution/#download-section).
 The workshop was built using the Spyder IDE, but users can use any python environment they prefer.